 Medical marijuana appears to offer one way to help deal with America's pain problem without the risks of opioids

-The review concluded that there's "conclusive evidence" for marijuana as a treatment for chronic pain, as well as multiple sclerosis spasticity symptoms and chemotherapy-induced nausea and vomiting.
-The review also found "substantial evidence" linking pot to respiratory problems if smoked, schizophrenia and psychosis, car crashes, lagging social achievement in life, and perhaps pregnancy-related problems — but it didn't find any good evidence that marijuana causes health complications, such as overdose, that can lead to death.
+The review concluded that there's strong evidence for marijuana as a treatment for chronic pain, as well as multiple sclerosis spasticity symptoms and chemotherapy-induced nausea and vomiting.
+The review also found strong evidence linking pot to respiratory problems if smoked, schizophrenia and psychosis, car crashes, lagging social achievement in life, and perhaps pregnancy-related problems — but it didn't find any good evidence that marijuana causes health complications, such as overdose, that can lead to death.

 So the evidence suggests marijuana is good for treating chronic pain, even if it may come with some nonfatal risks.